Tranzakt/Visual-Laravel/README.md

 We anticipate providing additional facilities to aid with human testing such as user impersonation, performance diagnosis, logging etc.

+To give some idea of the likely scope, looking only at supporting the full range of Laravel functionality will require UI/Model/Compile functionality for the following "domains":

+* Database (Tables/Columns/Elements (Columns or JSON sub-columns)/Test Data/Validations compiled to Migrations/Models/Seeds/Factories/Data objects)
+* Lists
+* Views
+*

 ### Current Status

 Visual Laravel is currently in very early development, with an initial target to define the development kernel and some basic